ForgeRock/tntp-pingone-verify/docs/Evaluation/README.md

     <td>Whether to create an anonymized PingOne user.
 An anonymized user stores only minimal identifying information (username and preferred language).
 Used only if <code>Create PingOne User</code> is enabled.</td>
   </tr>
   <tr>
-    <td>User Attributes from Shared State</td>
+    <td>User Attributes from Object Attributes</td>
-    <td>If enabled, the node uses user attributes from shared state instead of retrieving them from an AM identity.
-This affects PingOne user creation, delivery method attributes (EMAIL/SMS), and biographic matching.
+    <td>If enabled, the node retrieves user attributes from the shared state object <code>objectAttributes</code> instead of retrieving them from an AM identity.
+This affects PingOne user creation and delivery method attributes (EMAIL/SMS).
 Typically, this option is only relevant when <code>Create PingOne User</code> is enabled.</td>
   </tr>
   <tr>
     <td>AM Identity Attribute</td>
     <td>The attribute of the existing AM identity object that will be used as the key to identify the user in the PingOne directory.
-Used only if <code>Create PingOne User</code> is enabled and <code>User Attributes from Shared State</code> is disabled.</td>
+Used only if <code>Create PingOne User</code> is enabled and <code>User Attributes from Object Attributes</code> is disabled.</td>
   </tr>
   <tr>
     <td>Store Verification Metadata</td>